If you are learning Spanish sentence structure, the first thing to know is that Spanish is not random.

 4. Putting object pronouns after conjugated verbs

-5. Trying to use advanced word order too early
+5. Trying advanced word order too early

-Focus on the most neutral sentence pattern first.
+Stay with the neutral sentence pattern first.

 How to practice Spanish sentence structure